 or Visit “Politics“, My YouTube Channel on Monroe Politics

-It’s good to know I share the experience of being adopted by so many great people.
-It’s also good to know that abortion wasn’t always used so frequently as now.
+Abortion wasn’t always used in the past as frequently as today.
 Adoption kept many important hearts beating.
 And I might add… to the benefit of society.

 Here is a partial list of people who share a common adoption thread with me: